jednano/eclint/README.md

 A maximum of one error will be reported per line.
 The following errors will be reported, listed in order of priority:

-1. line <n>: invalid indentation: found a leading space/tab, expected: tab/space
+1. line n: invalid indentation: found a leading space/tab, expected: tab/space
   - Reported when the very first character in the line is the opposing indent style.
-2. line <n>: invalid indentation: found <n> soft/hard tab(s)
+2. line n: invalid indentation: found n soft/hard tab(s)
   - This happens when the first character in the line is correct, but the wrong indentation is found somewhere else in the leading indentation.
-3. line <n>: invalid indentation: found mixed tabs with spaces
+3. line n: invalid indentation: found mixed tabs with spaces
   - Reported when a space is followed by a tab anywhere in the leading whitespace.

 #### fix